imbal/vex/README.md

 | ...			    | ...			| ...		|

 Note: This is a work-in-progress, Please don't link to this project yet, it isn't ready for an audience yet.
 Thank you!

-## A Manifesto for yet-another Source Control System

-- The working copy is sacred.
-Preserve it at all costs.
-- Everything should be as easy to do as it is to undo/redo.
-Not the other way around: permanent changes should be hard.
-- Don't ever leave the project in a broken state: unless the user *explicitly* asked, rollback.
-If it breaks, try and fix it before complaining about it.
-- The history of a project is when the changes were applied, not when the changes were written.
-- Flags are a terrible idea, short flags are worse.
-(They should be for sharing behaviour across commands, not changing what commands ultimately do.
-Use another command instead of a flag)

-Imagine `git`, except:

-- Branches automatically stash and unstash
-- It tracks directories as well as files, even empty ones.
-- The index is the stage (like `hg`)
-- Branches can have more than one working copy associated with it,  detached heads never get lost.
-- Instead of a reflog, `undo` and `redo`.
-- `log` always shows the changes in the order they were applied, not written
-- Instead of rewriting history, rebasing creates a new merge commit, and then replays the changes atop.
-- Subtree checkouts, subversion-like fileprops

-Imagine `hg`, except:

-- Branches work more like `hg bookmarks` or `git branch` internally.
-- Branches automatically stash and unstash.
-- Branches can have multiple heads `hg heads` is roughly `vex sessions`.
-- `log` always shows the changes in the order they were applied, not written
-- `vex update` does a rebase without destroying history
-- Subtree checkouts, subversion-like fileprops.

-Imagine `svn`, except:

-- Branches work as outlined above.
-- Commiting offline and sharing changes asynchronously.
-- But yes, subtree checkouts, and fileprops are still around.
-Finally.

-Now Imagine:

-- Online mode (i.e push on commit), Partial checkouts.
-- Large file, large directory, and binary support.
-- Branch configuration inside a tracked directory, used for default properties, ignore lists, author settings, and merge policies.
-- UUIDs everywhere: Changing author information without rebuilding project
-- Working submodules/repos
-- Purging: a way strip changes from a project and push it to remote services

-Good, because none of it is ready yet.

 ## `vex`